About Roar Fierce

 I never want anyone to have to go through the experience I went through - the darkest days, no light in the dark until I had to find my own.
 I did it the hard way.
 But I won't let you do the same.

 I retrained - as a Coach (remembering my experience at the careers counsellor), as a Craniosacral Therapist (because this had been my lifeline in managing my body) and in nutrition (because that is what gave me my energy and mind back again).

 Here I now stand - healthier and wiser.

-A New Zealand Australia Coaching Alliance Associate Coach, studying my International Coach Federation certification.
+A trained coach through NZ Life Coaching, working towards my International Coach Federation certification.
 A registered Craniosacral Therapist (RCST) and Committee Member of the Pacific Association of Craniosacral Therapists.
-A Taste Success Facilitator and Precision Nutrition student.
+A Precision Nutrition student.

 I've come a long way from the person living a life that made her sick - a life that was what I was told I "should" do.